marcusoftnet/marcusoftnet.github.io/_posts/2018-02-14-values-and-living-them.md

 And what about the opposite - would we spot it.

 > Great **collaboration** yesterday, Marcus.
 That you sit in an isolated part of the office for hours upon end really helps us be more than individuals.

+> "I don't care you do it - just do it.
+I tell.
+You do."
+Those sentences in the email to all of us really put us into **collaboration** mode, Marcus.
+Thanks.

 No no no… that is not right.
 Good.
 It fails as expected.